Formation (association football): 4–4–1–1

 A variation of 4–4–2 with one of the strikers playing "in the hole", or as a "second striker", slightly behind their partner.
 The second striker is generally a more creative player, the playmaker, who can drop into midfield to pick up the ball before running with it or passing to teammates.
-Interpretations of 4–4–1–1 can be slightly muddled, as some might say that the extent to which a forward has dropped off and separated himself from the other can be debated.
+Interpretations of 4–4–1–1 can be slightly muddled, as some might say that the extent to which one forward has dropped off and separated from the other can be debated.

 4–4–2 diamond or 4–1–2–1–2

 The 4–4–2 diamond (also described as 4–1–2–1–2) staggers the midfield.
 The width in the team has to come from the full-backs pushing forward.
 The defensive midfielder is sometimes used as a deep-lying playmaker, but needs to remain disciplined and protect the back four behind him.
 The central attacking midfielder is the creative player, responsible for picking up the ball, and distributing the ball wide to its full-backs or providing the two strikers with through balls.
 When out of possession, the midfield four must drop and assist the defence, while the two strikers must be free for the counter-attack.
 Its most famous example was Carlo Ancelotti's Milan, which won the 2003 UEFA Champions League Final and made Milan runners-up in 2005.
 Milan was obliged to adopt this formation so as to field talented central midfielder Andrea Pirlo, in a period when the position of offensive midfielder was occupied by Rui Costa and later Kaká.
 This tactic was gradually abandoned by Milan after Andriy Shevchenko's departure in 2006, progressively adopting a "Christmas tree" formation.